Classical Mechanics — Daily Schedule Term 3

 - Presentations:

-- Brian: Take derivatives of x(t)=A cos ωt and y(t)=A sin ωt like Grace did to get the results that Sam and Sasha got
+- Brian: Take derivatives of x(t)=A cos ωt and y(t)=A sin ωt (much like Grace did for a known trajectory in her presentation)

 - Thursday, Nov.
-6 — We will cover Chapter N2 — Problem Set 13 Forthcoming
+6 — Study Chapter N2 — Problem Set 13: Forthcoming

 Week 11